Arab diplomats voice anger at EU inaction on Gaza war

 But individual EU personalities have been hitting different notes.

-European Commission president Ursula von der Leyen, for instance, broadly backed Israel's reaction, while EU foreign-affairs chief Josep Borrell said Israel's siege of Gaza was illegal.
+European Commission president Ursula von der Leyen, for instance, has broadly backed Israel's reaction, while EU foreign-affairs chief Josep Borrell has said Israel's siege of Gaza was illegal.

 Von der Leyen hadn't spoken with any Palestinian representatives since the war, while Borrell had reached out to Arab states.

-Borrell, speaking to the European Parliament in Strasbourg on Wednesday, also compared the situation of Palestinians in Gaza to that of Ukrainians after Russia targeted their water supplies last winter.
+Borrell, speaking to the European Parliament in Strasbourg on Wednesday, also compared the situation of Palestinians in Gaza to that of Ukrainians after Russia bombed their water supplies last winter.

 "This was very much appreciated.
 Palestinian people are not lesser human beings [than Europeans]," Jordan's Majali said.